Abdullah-Shaikh01/monk-coupons/README.md

 - **Incomplete Test Coverage:**
   Automated tests do not yet cover all functionalities fully and require further validation.

----

-This README outlines the project’s current scope, design assumptions, operational coverage, and the areas left for future improvements, providing a clear understanding of what is delivered and the intended direction.

-# 🧾 Monk Coupons API

-This is a Go-based backend service for managing and applying coupon logic, using MySQL as the database.

----

 ## 🚀 How to Run the Project Locally

 ### 1. 🛠 Install Go and MySQL